okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/register-app-in-okta/index.md

 ---
 title: Register an App in Okta
 ---
-You can either use an existing OpenID Connect app or create one.
+You can either use an existing OpenID Connect (OIDC) app integration or create a new one.
 This is the app that consumes the response from the Identity Provider after authentication and authorization.
-Users that sign in for the first time are created in Okta and are associated with this application.
+Users that sign in for the first time are created in Okta and are associated with this app integration.

-1. In your Okta org, click **Applications**, and then **Add Application**.
+1. In the Admin Console for your Okta org, click **Applications**.
+1. Click **Add Application**.

+If you want to add an existing OIDC app integration:

+1. Enter the name of the app integration in the **Search...** text box
+1. On the app integration catalog page, click **Add**.
+1. On the **Assignments** settings tab, you can assign the app integration to any user or group in your org or leave the **Everyone** default.
+Click **Done**.
+1. On the **Sign On** settings tab, copy the **Client ID** needed to complete the Authorize URL in the next step.

+If you need to create a new OIDC app integration:

+1. Click **Create New App**.
-2. Select the appropriate platform for your use case, enter a name for your new application, and then click **Next**.
+1. Select the appropriate platform for your external application and select the OpenID Connect sign-on method.
+Click **Create**.
+1. Enter a label for your new application.

-3. Add one or more **Login redirect URIs**.
+1. Add one or more **Login redirect URIs**.
 This is where the user is directed after they authenticate with the Identity Provider.

-4. Assign the group of your choosing (if you [set Group Assignments](/docs/reference/social-settings/) for your app) or leave the **Everyone** default.
+1. On the **General** settings tab, copy the **Client ID** from the **Client Credentials** section.
+You need this ID to complete the Authorize URL in the next section.

-5. In the **Grant type allowed** section, enable **Implicit**.
-Using the [Implicit](/docs/guides/implement-implicit/overview/) flow streamlines authentication by returning tokens without introducing any unnecessary additional steps.
+1. Click **Edit** to change the **General Settings** pane.
+In the **Allowed grant types** section, enable **Implicit**.
+Using the [Implicit](/docs/guides/implement-implicit/overview/) flow streamlines authentication by returning tokens without introducing additional steps.
 It allows you to get an ID token quickly, which makes it easy to test your configuration.
+Click **Save** to confirm your changes.
     > **Note:** The Authorization Code grant flow is also supported.

-6. Click **Done**.

-7. Scroll to the **Client Credentials** section and copy the client ID that you use to complete the Authorize URL in the next step.
+1. On the **Assignments** settings tab, you can assign the app integration to any user or group in your org or leave the **Everyone** default.
+Click **Done**.

 <NextSectionLink/>